Moon Arrows Sun

 $$ \sum_{i=0}^{n - 1} f(\alpha_i) \Delta_{x} = F(b) - F(a) $$

-$$ \lim_{n \to \infty} \ \sum_{i=0}^{n - 1} f(\alpha_i) \Delta_{x} = \lim_{n \to \infty} \ \bigl[ F(b) - F(a) \bigr] $$
+$$ \lim_{n \to \infty} \ \sum_{i=0}^{n - 1} f(\alpha_i) \Delta_{x} = F(b) - F(a) $$

-$$ \forall i \in [\![0, n ]\!], \ n \to \infty \Longrightarrow \Biggl \{ \begin{gather*} \alpha_i \to x_i \Longrightarrow (\alpha_0 \to a, \enspace \alpha_{n} \to b)\\ f(\alpha_i) \to f(x_i) \Longrightarrow \Bigl(f(\alpha_0) \to f(a), \enspace f(\alpha_{n}) \to f(b)\Bigr) \end{gather*}$$
+$$ \forall i \in [\![0, n-1 ]\!], \ n \to \infty \Longrightarrow \Biggl \{ \begin{gather*} \alpha_i \to x_i \Longrightarrow (\alpha_0 \to a, \enspace \alpha_{n-1} \to b)\\ f(\alpha_i) \to f(x_i) \Longrightarrow \Bigl(f(\alpha_0) \to f(a), \enspace f(\alpha_{n-1} \to b)\Bigr) \end{gather*}$$

-We will call \( S_{a,b} \) the definite integral of \( f \) on the interval \(\bigl[a, b \bigr]\), and we will note it:
+We formalize this definite integral of the function \( f \) on the interval \(\bigl[a, b \bigr]\) through the fundamental relation:

-$$ S_{a,b}= \int_a^b \ f(t) dt = F(b) - f(a) $$
+$$ S_{a,b}= \int_a^b \ f(t) dt = F(b) - F(a) $$

-$$ \int^x \ f(x) dx $$
+$$ \int^x \ f(t) dt $$

-3. Variable upper bound
+2. Variable upper bound

-4. Now let us consider a variable upper bound \(x\).
+Now let us consider a variable upper bound \(x\).

 To avoid any confusion between \(x\), the function f variable of \(f(x)\), and \(x\) the variable representing the variable upper bound of the integral, it is preferable to introduce a new variable \(t\) inside the integrand, we will then have: